How to Create the Most Comprehensive Report from Your Customer Satisfaction Survey

 Do More With Your Customer Satisfaction Survey With the Right Solution

-Having the right customer experience solution in place to survey, capture, visualise and analyse customer satisfaction data is essential to conducting the process in the most effective way.
+Having the right customer experience solution in place to survey, capture, visualize and analyze customer satisfaction data is essential to conducting the process in the most effective way.

 Kustomer satisfaction surveys allow you to measure your customer’s happiness with your support team after a conversation is marked “done” across every channel.
 The Satisfaction report provides summary and survey specific data related to surveys executed through Kustomer’s Satisfaction feature.